ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/dsq.md

 Load Dead Simple Queue onto your path with:

-On Farnam or Ruddle:
+On Farnam, Milgram Ruddle:

 ```
 module load dSQ
 ```

-On Grace, Omega or Milgram:
+On Grace or Omega:

 ```
 module load Tools/dSQ